willnguyen1312/fe-decisions/decisions/react-apollo.md

 Consistency: Same API on client and server state managed by React Apollo Client.

-Reactive variables: Local reactive variables that can be used anywhere in your app and work with Apollo Client's reactive UI data.
+Reactive variables: Local reactive variables that can be used as a mechanism for representing local state outside of the Apollo Client cache.
+Additionally, it is possible to trigger an update of active queries and components that depends on that variable.

+Queries and mutations: Ability to query and mutate data on the client.

-Realtime updates: Ability to subscribe to data changes on the client.
+Realtime updates via subscription: Ability to subscribe to data changes on the client.

-Caching: Client cache avoids unnecessary network requests.
+Caching: Client cache layer of React-apollo helps to avoid unnecessary network requests.

-API layer: Abstracts details of API networking from components.
+API layer via hooks: Abstracts details of API networking from components.

 Developer tool: Apollo DevTools for debugging and monitoring.